pdfminer/pdfminer.six/docs/source/index.rst

 * Extract text, images (JPG, JBIG2 and Bitmaps), table-of-contents, tagged contents and more.
 * Support for (almost all) features from the PDF-1.7 specification
 * Support for Chinese, Japanese and Korean CJK) languages as well as vertical writing.
 * Support for various font types (Type1, TrueType, Type3, and CID).
 * Support for RC4 and AES encryption.
+* Support for AcroForm interactive form extraction.

 Installation instructions